Part of Western Governors University

 No. The virtual commencement will be posted at www.wgu.edu/virtual and be available for viewing also on WGU Facebook and YouTube for viewing at your leisure.

-Each graduate’s name will be read, while the degree will be displayed on screen.
+Graduates who RSVP for this virtual commencement will be recognized.
+Each graduate’s name will be announced, while their name and degree will be displayed on screen.

 No, graduates and guests will be able to view commencement content (e.g. graduate speeches and conferral of degrees) by selecting master’s or bachelor’s ceremony.